 You can avoid using drywall joint compound, commonly referred to as “mud” by covering drywall seams in another manner.
 For instance, drywall seams in the upper corners of a room can be covered with crown molding.
-Additionally, if you install your drywall lengthwise (with the long side parallel to the floor) you can create a single horizontal seam at the 4-foot mark around the room.
+Additionally, if you install your sheets of drywall lengthwise (with the long side parallel to the floor) you can create a single horizontal seam at the 4-foot mark around the room.
 This can then be covered with a decorative board to act as a chair rail.

 Table of Contents

 5 Methods for Finishing Drywall Without Taping and Sealing Joints

 An unsealed joint in your drywall must be covered one way or another.
 Otherwise, you have an open hole in the interior of your wall.
 This can expose insulation, wiring, and plumbing.
 The best option for covering drywall seams without using coats of drywall mud is to use wooden boards.
 Some good methods for doing this are:

 Crown molding can be installed where walls and ceilings meet.
 Not only is this an attractive feature to add to your home, but it also covers any gaps or seams where pieces of drywall meet.
 Once the crown molding is in place, any joints in the drywall will no longer be visible.